logzio/logz-docs/_source/logzio_collections/_security-sources/nginx.md

 ##### Check Logz.io for your logs

 Confirm you're shipping logs by opening an nginx-hosted webpage in your browser.
-Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

 You can search for `type:nginx OR nginx_access OR nginx-access OR nginx-error` to filter for your logs.
 Your logs should be already parsed thanks to the Logz.io preconfigured parsing pipeline.